jhxie/skaff/README.md

 yourself out of business.
 What you do today can be automated tomorrow.*"

 ## License
-Copyright &copy; 2016 Jiahui Xie
+Copyright © 2016, Jiahui Xie
 Licensed under the [BSD 2-Clause License][BSD2].
 Distributed under the [BSD 2-Clause License][BSD2].